wawandco/milo/README.md

 ## Design considerations

-- Milo considers html partials
+- Milo considers html partials and validates the rules that apply to these.
+- Milo considers other languages on top of html as erb and plush.

 ## Installation